Rydgel/Fake-images-please/README.md

 There are three *bonus* fonts you can choose by passing `font=lobster`, `font=bebas`, or `font=museo` in the URL.

+## Retina mode

+Just pass the `retina=1` in the URL.
+Your image will be 2 times bigger.

 ## Set up your own instance

 Prerequisites: